Types of Student Employment

-- Be awarded Federal Work-Study eligibility by the Division of Financial Aid on your Award Notification Letter (ANL).
+- Be awarded Federal Work-Study eligibility by the Division of Financial Aid on your Award Notification.
 Federal Work-Study is awarded based on demonstrated need from the FAFSA.
 This grant is available to students seeking their first Bachelor’s degree.

 - Be enrolled in a degree seeking program for at least six hours each semester during the academic year.

 The Federal Work-Study program is designed so that the government and your qualified employer share in paying your wages.
 The money you earn comes directly to you in bi-weekly paychecks, and can be used for paying your living and educationally-related expenses.
 The FWS allotment is not paid in a lump sum or credited to the student’s bill.
 You are not expected to save money from your FWS job toward next year’s education the way that you are when you work for a regular employer.
 On the FAFSA you report the income that you made from your FWS job, just like you would any other job, but there is a second question that asks, “How much of the money you earned was from a Federal Need Based Program?”
 When you report the amount again here, it is deducted from your wages.